Cost of Living in Slovenia

 Will I save money living in Slovenia?

 "Living in Slovenia can be more affordable than living in the United States.
 The cost of living in Slovenia is generally lower than in the United States, with rent, groceries, and transportation being significantly cheaper.
-Additionally, Slovenia has a lower tax rate than the United States, which can help to reduce overall expenses," said one expat in Slovenia.
+Additionally, Slovenia has a lower tax rate than the United States, which can help to reduce overall expenses," remarked one expat in Slovenia.

 What is the average cost of housing in Slovenia?